ongaeshi/duplicate-thing/README.markdown

 ## Description

+*duplicate-thing.el* is Emacs lisp.
+Easy duplicate line or region, with comment out.

 1. Duplicate current line.
 2. Duplicate a selection when selection is active.
 3. Only C-u, replicate, comment out the range.